-On March 19, 2016, during a visit to Sevilla in the midst of Holy Week, my wife Becky and I had the extraordinary opportunity to attend a performance of El Miserere by Hilarión Eslava at the parish church of Santa Ana (known also as “The Cathedral of Triana”), interpreted by the choir and orchestra of the Asociación Coral de Sevilla under the direction of Jesús Becerra.
-The church had already been packed since well before the performance.
-Days later, we briefly met with maestro Becerra and with members of the Asociación Coral and we talked about Eslava, his music, and about Sevilla’s El Miserere.
-We are aware that this is a profound tradition in Sevilla and throughout Andalucía, but for Becky and for me, this was our first and personal contact with the music of Eslava.
+On March 19, 2016, during a visit to Sevilla in the midst of Holy Week, my wife Becky and I had the extraordinary opportunity to attend a performance of the Miserere by Hilarión Eslava at the parish church of Santa Ana (known also as “The Cathedral of Triana”), interpreted by the choir and orchestra of the Asociación Coral de Sevilla under the direction of Jesús Becerra.
+To our surprise, the church had already been full since well before the performance.
+Days later, we briefly met with maestro Becerra and with members of the Asociación Coral and we talked about Eslava, his music, and about Sevilla’s Miserere.
+We found out then that this is a popular and deeply-rooted tradition in Sevilla and throughout Andalucía.
+For Becky and for me, this was our first direct and personal contact with the music of Eslava.
 I can only describe those days as a truly intense experience.

 My particular interest in Hilarión Eslava is not just related to his music, as beautiful as it is, but has an additional personal dimension to it.
 Hilarión Eslava is, with almost absolute certainty, my paternal great-great grandfather (the paternal grandfather of my paternal grandfather).
 Under normal circumstances, the patrilineal relationship would have made my surname Eslava, but the circumstances at the time did not allow it.

 Hilarión Eslava was consecrated as a priest in the Roman Catholic Church and consequently, should have had no children.
-But it seems he did; two to be precise; Ramón and Federico Rufín y Valdés.
-Ramón (my great-grandfather) and possibly a brother two years older, Federico.
-Ramón was born in 1845, when Eslava had just moved to Madrid after having earned his post as Master of the Royal Chapel.
+But apparently he did: Ramón Rufín y Valdés (my great-grandfather) and possibly a brother two years older, Federico.
+Ramón was born in 1845, at the time Eslava moved to Madrid to take up his post at the Royal Chapel.
 Very little is known about Federico, except for his death in Sevilla in 1849 at the age of six.
-Ramón’s mother (or possibly the mother of both children) was almost certainly María Dolores Rufín y Lugo, originally from the town of Sanlúcar de Barrameda and a resident of Sevilla.
-María Dolores was the sister of one of Eslava’s Sevillian students and a close friend of don Hilarión in Sevilla, Juan Rufín, and sister also of Carlos.
-Ramón and Federico received at their baptisms the surnames of Carlos Rufín (one of Juan’s brothers) and his wife, who are listed as natural parents but disappeared from their lives soon thereafter.
+Ramón’s mother (or possibly the mother of both children) was almost certainly María Dolores Rufín y Lugo, a native of Sanlúcar de Barrameda and resident of Sevilla.
+María Dolores was the sister of one of Eslava’s Sevillian students and a close friend of the maestro’s, Juan Rufín.
+Ramón and Federico received at their baptisms the surnames of Carlos Rufín (one of Juan’s brothers) and his wife, who are listed in the baptismal certificate as natural parents but disappeared from their lives soon thereafter.

-As one would expect, there is little definitive proof of any of this, and Eslava’s descendants are not mentioned in any of his biographies, but there is ample circumstantial evidence, including their common place of residence in Madrid of Hilarión, Ramón and María Dolores (at number 8 on calle San Quintín, in a building that still stands today), the final will and testament of don Hilarión, which singularly favored Ramón and María Dolores, and a promissory note signed by Hilarión on behalf of Ramón when the latter was studying Law in Madrid.
-There are also the Eslava personal belongings distributed among Rufín family members, the frequent and sometimes oblique comments among members of our family on the subject, and, most of all, in my opinion, the astonishing physical resemblance of my grandfather to his.
+As one would expect, there is little definitive proof of any of this, and Eslava’s descendants are not mentioned as such in any of his biographies, but there is ample circumstantial evidence backing it up, including the common place of residence in Madrid of Hilarión, Ramón and María Dolores (at number 8 on calle San Quintín, in a building that still stands today), the final will and testament of don Hilarión, which singularly favored Ramón and María Dolores, and a promissory note signed by Hilarión on behalf of Ramón when the latter was studying Law in Madrid.
+There are also the few Eslava personal belongings scattered among Rufín family members, the frequent and sometimes oblique comments among members of our family on the subject, and, most of all, in my opinion, the astonishing physical resemblance of my grandfather to his.